T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Type: extra
 ^^^^^^^^^^^

-* Element is not shown in the browser.
+* The element is not transferred to the the browser.
+* The element behaves like, and can be used as, a HTML hidden input element - with the advantage that the element never leaves the server and therefore can't be manipulated by a user.
 * The element can be used to define / precalculate values for a column, which do not already exist as a native *FormElement*.
 * The element is build / computed on form load and saved alongside with the SIP parameter of the current form.
 * Access the value without specifying any store (default store priority is sufficient).